-- Zambia's Successful PrEP Program: Zambia has a strong PrEP program supported by political commitment and various stakeholders, including CSOs and PEPFAR. - Collaborative Effort for New Product Rollout: The introduction of new PrEP products has been a collaborative effort, with effective coordination among MoH, implementing partners, and CSOs. - Awareness and Stakeholder Engagement: Partners, especially CSOs, play a key role in collaborating with the MoH and the community to raise awareness and promote oral PrEP and other new products. - Regulatory and Normative Framework: Zambia is developing guidelines to include new prevention tools like the DVR and DPP.
-WHO pre-qualification is key to the process. - Sustainability and Cost Considerations: Zambia prioritizes sustainability and cost-effectiveness in introducing new products.
+- Zambia's Successful PrEP Program: Zambia has a strong PrEP program supported by political commitment and various stakeholders, including civil society organizations (CSOs) and PEPFAR. - Collaborative Effort for New Product Rollout: The introduction of new PrEP products has been a collaborative effort, with effective coordination among ministries of health (MoH), implementing partners, and CSOs. - Awareness and Stakeholder Engagement: Partners, especially CSOs, play a key role in collaborating with the MoH and the community to raise awareness and promote oral PrEP and other new products. - Regulatory and Normative Framework: Zambia is developing guidelines to include new prevention tools like the dapivirine vaginal ring (DVR) and Dual Prevention Pill (DPP).
+World Health Organization (WHO) pre-qualification is key to the process. - Sustainability and Cost Considerations: Zambia prioritizes sustainability and cost-effectiveness in introducing new products.
 Government is focused on offering prevention options, especially for vulnerable populations, while integrating new products into existing healthcare systems with careful planning and community involvement.

-Key Implications
+Key Lessons

-- Early MoH Involvement: Early MoH ownership and engagement would have accelerated effective PrEP scale-up in Zambia. - Access through Product Choice: Zambia is prioritizing providing a range of HIV prevention options to ensure access for diverse populations, catering to the lifestyles and needs of end users. - Demand Generation: Significant investment in demand generation is necessary to maximize uptake among those who need prevention. especially in the face of limited funding. - Capacity Building for Health Workers: Continuous capacity building and training for healthcare providers is critical to effectively deliver new HIV prevention products and reduce stigma. - Infrastructure Challenges: Improved infrastructure and supply chain management are needed to ensure the readiness of health facilities and prevent disruptions in service delivery. - Decentralization and Demedicalization of Prep: Expanding access through decentralized and demedicalized services to communities will improve PrEP coverage, especially in underserved areas.
+- Early MoH Involvement: Earlier engagement of the Zambia MoH was needed to accelerate scaleup in Zambia. - Access through Product Choice: Zambia is prioritizing providing a range of HIV prevention options to ensure access for diverse populations, catering to the lifestyles and needs of end users. - Demand Generation: Significant investment in demand generation has been necessary to maximize uptake among those who need prevention, especially in the face of limited funding. - Capacity Building for Health Workers: Continuous capacity building and training for healthcare providers has been critical to effectively deliver new HIV prevention products and reduce stigma. - Infrastructure Challenges: Improved infrastructure and supply chain management have been needed to ensure the readiness of health facilities and prevent disruptions in service delivery. - Decentralization and Demedicalization of PrEP: Expanding access through decentralized and demedicalized services to communities improved PrEP coverage, especially in underserved areas.